alexsymonds/covid-votes/README.md

 - Use logistic regression to predict, given a county's Covid death rate as of Nov.
 3, 202, whether that county went to Biden or Trump in the 2020 election.
 - Use linear regression on Covid death rate against counties' change in vote share between 2016 and 2020.
 In this analysis, only change in Republican/Democratic vote share (i.e. whether a county got redder or bluer, regardless of who actually won) was considered.
 A value of 0 means the vote share did not change in that county.
 A negative value means Biden got a higher share of votes in 2020 than Clinton did in 2016.
 A positive value means Trump got a higher share of votes in 2020 than he did in 2016.
 That means that even in a county Trump won in both years, the value could be negative if he won by a smaller margin in 2020.

+My hypothesis was that perhaps counties that were hit harder by Covid (those with a higher per-capita death rate) would have been more likely to vote for a "change candidate" rather than the incumbent in 2020 and therefore less likely to vote for Trump.

 I used the following data sources:
 - Covid deaths by county as of Nov.
 3, 2020: The New York Times.
 (2021).
 Coronavirus (Covid-19) Data in the United States.
 Retrieved Sept.
 13, 2024, from https://github.com/nytimes/covid-19-data.
 (Full disclosure: I work at The New York Times.)